OpenGenus/cosmos/code/search/linear_search/README.md

 ## Time Complexity:
 The time complexity of the linear search is :-
 O(N), because each element in an array is compared only once.

+## A massive collaborative effort by OpenGenus Foundation